 Overview

 Orchestration lets you run AI workflows in the Poolside Console, from a single agent session to multi-step pipelines that combine agent reasoning with deterministic logic.
-You choose what to run and how to trigger it:
+You choose what to run and how to trigger it:- What to run: An agent session for self-contained work, or a code-defined pipeline for structured, multi-step workflows.

 - How to trigger it: Manually from the Poolside Console, on a cron schedule, or automatically from external events through webhooks.